-Another possible reason, a more behavioural one, for the finding that relatively small bonus rates can have large effects on outcomes is that agents may be more sensitive to the fact that there is an incentive than to the size of the incentive.
-This finding would correspond with results obtained in other recent work on conditional cash transfers, where the size of transfer was not found to matter beyond the fact that there is a positive transfer (Filmer and Schady, 2009) as well as in the context of preventive health behaviour, where demand for services were found to be sensitive to small incentives (Thornton, 2008; Banerjee et al., 2010a).
+An alternative and more behavioural explanation for the finding that relatively small bonus rates can have large effects on outcomes is that agents may be more sensitive to the fact that there is an incentive than to its size.
+This is in line with Bénabou and Tirole (2003), who suggest that the fact that incentive pay is offered can itself convey information to the agent about the task, the principal or the principal's view of the agent.
+Clearly there is no presumption from theory that these effects will always be positive, and indeed Gneezy and Rustichini (2000) suggests they can be negative.
+Our finding corresponds with results obtained in other recent work on conditional cash transfers, where the size of transfer was not found to matter beyond the fact that there is a positive transfer (Filmer and Schady, 2009), as well as in the context of preventive health behaviour, where demand for services were found to be sensitive to small incentives (Thornton, 2008; Banerjee et al., 2010b).